frank-895/personal_wine_journal/README.md

-## Personal Wine Journal Website
+# Personal Wine Journal Website

 This repository contains the development of a Personal Wine Journal Website, aimed at wine enthusiasts and businesses to digitally manage their wine consumption and collections.
 The website allows users to privately track wines they’ve consumed, upload photos, and note tasting details.
 For businesses, it serves as a wine database, enabling them to manage their cellars and provide tasting notes to staff for customer queries.

-**Project Goals**

-*Personal Wine Journal:*
+## Project Goals

-Allow users to create an account and maintain a private journal of wines they have consumed or purchased.
+Allow users to maintain a private journal of wines they have consumed or purchased.

 Users can:
 - Upload photos of wine bottles.